During the last weeks I had to explain this issue several times, so I realized I should write a new Blog post to save time in future meetings 😀

 Let’s say that Mc.
-Donald’s has a brand new product and and asks their Digital Agency (lets say….
+Donald’s has a brand new product that wants to boost and asks their Digital Agency (lets say….
 Ogilvy, Leo Burnett, Dentsu or other digital group) to run a campaign in Facebook, YouTube and Facebook.
-For the example I will chose Dentsu due to the recent scandal commented to by the Financial Times they had in Japan for some of these practices
+For the example I will chose Dentsu due to the recent scandal commented to by the Financial Times they had in Japan for similar practices.

 Final performance of Clicks (CPC) / Engagements (Cos per engagement) gaps* based on Facebook/Google Ads estimations or variable costs.
-Instead of that, they set up fix Unit Cost (cost per click, cost per engagement, etc…) most of the times are three to four times higher than they are actually paying to Facebook.
+Instead of that, Vendors tend to propose fix Unit Cost (cost per click, cost per engagement, etc…) that most of the times are three to four times higher than they are actually paying to Facebook on average.

 Access to the client to their Facebook / Google Ads accounts

 Support to their clients to create their own accounts

 At this point, some of you may think: